inna-kocharyan/Volunteering-website/README.md

 Who

-People of age 16 to 30 who are seeking volunteering opportunities organizations looking for volunteers
+People of age 16 to 30 who are seeking volunteering opportunities, Organizations looking for volunteers

 Why